14islands/iscroll-floating-headers/README.md

 # Requirements
-There's a hard dependency on iScroll, and it has currently only been tested with Zepto.
+There's a hard dependency on iScroll.
+It has currently only been tested with the latest stable version of Zepto.
 * iScroll 4.2.2
 * Zepto.js 1.0rc1